Head of School

 Mrs. Murphy holds a B.A. in Political Science and French from Colgate University.
-She lives in the Financial District with her husband and two sons, who are students at Léman in the Center for Early Childhood Education and Lower School.
+She lives in the Financial District with her husband and two sons, who are students at Léman in the Lower School.
 Outside of school, Mrs. Murphy enjoys cooking, travel, and architecture.

 Director of Admissions